 The situation is exacerbated by Wget, which typically saves these files with a .html extension and updates anchors accordingly.
 So, to ensure that feeds continue to work, MakeStaticSite renames the feed files (by default) with XML extensions and then updates the links accordingly.
 Furthermore, the links are relative, so as to continue working offline.
 This is not normally a problem online, as the base URL can be inferred from the site’s domain.
 (See the options for feed_html and feed_xml respectively.)

-However, for WordPress, an integrated solution offers certain conveniences: when, in the early days of MakeStaticSite, no solution was found, an existing WordPress plugin, WP Static Search, which is based on Lunr.js, was adapted.
-Although also designed for the serverless scenario, it has been modified to work offline.
-Whilst it has limitations, particularly on the size of the search index (it’s not suitable for large sites), the plugin is in use on this site and elsewhere: you can download this site, put it on a memory stick, disconnect from the Internet and continue carrying out search queries.
+For a CMS like WordPress, an integrated solution offers certain conveniences.
+WP Static Search is designed for the ‘serverless’ scenario, but has been modified to work offline, by writing the updated index to a JavaScript file that incorporates the index rather than writing to a separate index file.
+Whilst this hack has limitations, particularly on the size of the search index (it’s not suitable for large sites), the plugin is in use on this site and elsewhere: you can download this site, put it on a memory stick, disconnect from the Internet, stop any local web servers, and continue carrying out search queries.

 With development of the original plugin stalled, a fork has been created on GitHub focusing on offline usage.
 It is still in development and should be re-established as a new project, but in the meantime it is available from this site as a contribution (zip)